thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/index.md

 ##### Example

 Let's assume a complex example where payload is encoded in hex "value" field and there is a timestamp associated with each record.
 First two bytes of "value" field contain battery and second two bytes contain temperature.
-See payload example and metadata on a screen shoot below:
+See payload example and metadata on a screen shoot below.

 {% include templates/tbel-vs-js.md %}